 The East Indies became well-known as the repository of trade opportunities for spices, fabrics, and luxury goods.
 This led explorers to sail there in large numbers.
 However, rough seas and pirates played havoc, and only a handful of voyages made it home.
 Ships went missing, and there was mass loot of fortune.
 The traders were worried and wanted to do something to mitigate the risk.

-In 1600, a group of English merchants requested Queen Elizabeth I for a royal charter to allow voyages to the East Indies to create a British monopoly on trade.8 The merchants paid close to 70,000 Pounds to finance the venture and formed a unique corporation named the“Governor and Company of Merchants of London trading with the East Indies.”9 This is what came to be popularly known as the East India Company.
+In 1600, a group of English merchants requested Queen Elizabeth I for a royal charter to allow voyages to the East Indies to create a British monopoly on trade.8 The merchants paid close to 70,000 Pounds to finance the venture and formed a unique corporation named the “Governor and Company of Merchants of London trading with the East Indies.”
+9 This is what became popularly known as the East India Company.

 It dawned on the investors that putting money on a single voyage of East Indies trading wasn’t a smart move.
 On average, the possibility of a ship being hijacked by pirates was 30- 33%.
 Therefore, they thought of investing small portions in multiple voyages instead of putting all the money on one of them.
 Even if one ship went missing, investors could still earn a profit through the other ones.